iamst3/Inventory-Management/SpringBootMicroservices-main/README.md

-# SpringBoot-Microservices Assignment
+# SpringBoot-Microservices(Inventory Management)
-This is for SpringBoot Assignment
+This is for SpringBoot Application
 There is use of microservices
-And also implementation of auth0.2
+And also implementation of auth0.2.